bgopikrishna/content/blog/error-boundaries-in-react.md

 ---
 draft: true
 date: 2022-05-17T00:00:00+05:30
-title: Error Boundaries in React
+title: How to create error boundaries in React
 tags:
 - React
-description: Desc Goes Here
+description: Error boundaries are the react components that help us to catch the errors in the render phase.
+By using Error Boundaries we can also show a fallback UI if something goes wrong (Like an uncaught error).
 cover: "/uploads/cover-1.png"
 coverImageCredits: ''

 ---
-# Error Boundaries in React

 ## Objectives

 * What are error boundaries in react?
-* How to use them
+* How to use them?
+* Limitations
 * A simple demo
-* Usage with Sentry

 ## What are error boundaries?